 Think of it this way: Orders may be flowing into an ecommerce site and other online sales channels, but if they aren’t making their way to the fulfillment center to begin picking and packing, what’s the point?

 Connected technology with order management, warehouse management, and inventory visibility will allow for a much smoother journey and a much happier customer.

 The best way to build a loyal base of customers?
 Adding value with every order.
 This can look like gift wrapping, specialized packaging, personalized notes, subscription boxes, return labels, and much, much more.

 VAS as a fulfillment service is not just an “add-on” – it’s another opportunity to build genuine relationships with customers that will keep them coming back again and again.

 Returns.
 While the word may send a shiver up most merchants’ spines, reverse logistics is an inevitable part of the ecommerce journey.
 Whether customer expectations for color or sizing aren’t met, or it’s a case of defective products – returns happen.

-Location plays a huge role in a successful ecommerce fulfillment solution.
-If your fulfillment center is strategically located near your most loyal customer base, it leads to not only faster delivery, but more cost-friendly shipping rates – both huge pros in the ecommerce buying journey.
+Location plays a huge role in a successful warehouse management system.
+If your fulfillment center is strategically located near your most loyal customer base, it leads to not only faster delivery but more cost-friendly shipping rates – both huge pros in the ecommerce buying journey.